Kentico/Home/CONTRIBUTING.md

 7. Once the code is ready, someone from maintainers will merge it into the ```master``` branch

+### Definition of Done

-### Code requirements
+- Code requirements:
  - Code is buildable
  - All tests are green
  - Code design follows the .NET [Framework Design Guidelines](https://msdn.microsoft.com/en-us/library/ms229042.aspx)
     - If you're not sure about some rules, follow the style of the existing code.
     - Use "Format the whole document" button in Visual Studio to fix indentation ![format](https://cloud.githubusercontent.com/assets/9810625/12391368/a14d7726-bde7-11e5-9a0f-3310c833f5ca.png)
 - Documentation is updated